 Step 1: Estimating the price of GPT-3 inputs

-First, we wanted to check how accurate the information on the OpenAI Pricing page was.
-To do it, we took the results from the Tokenizer – an official tool provided by OpenAI calculating how a piece of text would be tokenized by the API and the total count of tokens in that piece of text – so we could later compare them with data from the usage view and actual billing.
+First, we wanted to verify the accuracy of the OpenAI Pricing page.
+We used the Tokenizer — an official OpenAI tool — to calculate token counts for a piece of text so we could later compare these results with data from the usage view and actual billing.

-As our corpora, we took the descriptions of the ten most downloaded apps: TikTok, Instagram, Facebook, WhatsApp, Telegram, Snapchat, Zoom, Messenger, CapCut, and Spotify.
-These would allow us to run several operations on the text and test the corpora for different use cases, such as keyword searching, summarizing longer pieces of text, and transforming the text into project requirements.
-The length of the descriptions varied from 376 to 2060 words.
+We used descriptions of the ten most downloaded apps (TikTok, Instagram, Facebook, WhatsApp, Telegram, Snapchat, Zoom, Messenger, CapCut, and Spotify) as our corpora.
+This allowed us to test different use cases like keyword searching, summarizing, and transforming text into project requirements.
+The descriptions ranged from 376 to 2060 words.

 Let’s take a look at what it looked like.
 Here is the fragment of a TikTok description: